Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Semibrick pairs for the type preprojective algebra

-\begin{proof}[Proof of Proposition~\ref{arc_pairwise_compat}] As in the statement of the proposition, let $\alpha$ be the green arc corresponding to the brick S, and let $\beta$ be the red arc corresponding to the brick $T[1]$.
-Assume that $\alpha$ and $\beta$ share an endpoint and do not cross in their interiors.
-We will consider the case where $\tar(\beta)=\src(\alpha)$ (i.e. $\alpha$ and $\beta$ have the same bottom endpoint).
-Since $\alpha$ and $\beta$ do not cross in their interiors, one of them lies to the left of the other.
+Now let us assume that $\alpha$ and $\beta$ share an endpoint.
+We will consider the case where $\tar(\alpha)=\src(\beta)$ (i.e. $\alpha$ and $\beta$ have the same bottom endpoint).
+Since we have shown that $\alpha$ and $\beta$ do not cross in their interiors, one of them lies to the left of the other.
 By way of contradiction, we assume that $\beta$ is left of $\alpha$.